ChemeketaCS/csweb/content/courses/cs160/202030_54562/week03.md

 **In class:**

-* Data Representation
+* Monday is a holiday - no class meeting

 **Independent:**

-* Do the Binary Math reading
-* Do the ASCII/Hex worksheet
 * Start programming
+* Do the Nine Algorithms Reading

 ### Second Meeting

 **In class:**

-* Cryptography Activity
-* JS Advice
+* Binary Math
+* Representing Other Data
+* Nine Algorithms tips

 **Independent:**

+* Do the Binary Math and Other Data Reading
-* Do the Algorithm of the Week reading
+* Do the ASCII/Hex worksheet
 * Finish programming

-## Suggested Pacing

-Day 1
-: Start the programming.

-Day 2
-: Do Binary Math and Other Data.
-Continue programming.

-Day 3
-: Algorithm of the Week.

-Day 4
-: Finish the programming.
-Take the Quiz.

 ## Programming